 Demystifying Enterprise Service Management—And Why IT Needs to Get On Board

 First of all, what IS enterprise service management (ESM)?
 ESM is the ability to manage processes across numerous lines of business from a single application that has the flexibility to handle it all.
-This could include: IT, Human Resources, Facilities, Fleet, Case Management, Project Management, and even some aspects of Accounting.
+This could include: IT, Human Resources, Facilities, Fleet, Case Management, Project Management, and even some aspects of Accounting—really any department that provides some sort of service.
 ESM is generally delivered through an enterprise service management software platform that enables these departments to deliver services to their users in a streamlined and cost-effective way.

-Moving to enterprise service management is the quickest way for IT to provide a valuable contribution to the business, especially one with rapidly changing requirements—while not slipping towards a simple existence of being administrators for outsourced solutions.
-The evidence of this movement is found in the palm of every employee that IT serves.
+Having prior knowledge and experience with implementing and managing robust ITSM solutions, IT teams are perfectly positioned to help organizations adopt an enterprise service model and implement ESM software.
+Moving to enterprise service management is the quickest way for concerned IT teams to provide a valuable contribution to the business—especially one with rapidly changing requirements—while not slipping towards a simple existence of being administrators for outsourced solutions.

 Enterprise Service Management: A Case in Point

 While potentially a newish concept within business, centralized service management at the “enterprise” or all-encompassing level is something we’re all already familiar with.
 I submit that the smartphone has already become a symbolic enterprise service management solution for most people’s personal lives.
 The level of connectivity, information, entertainment, productivity, and collaboration that sits in the hand of every smartphone owner has transformed the way people live their lives and this transformation has occurred at a breakneck pace.

 For example, during the last week alone, by using my smartphone as my personal enterprise service management system, I have:

 Placed phone calls (yes, not a novel idea)

 Texted with my daughter who is at school 250 miles away